pferronato/MacCCAB/README.md

 # MacCCAB
-Macintosh Color Classic Analog Board reverse engineered
+Reverse engineering of the Macintosh Color Classic Analog Board